 According to mainstream media reports, the siblings were “described by their father as experienced swimmers and proficient divers”.
-This is not a surprise because the family are ardent and experienced scuba and technical divers, and several members have and do work in scuba diving.
+This is not a surprise because the family are ardent and experienced scuba and technical divers, and several members have done work in scuba diving.

-It is quite normal for children to follow their parents, and grandparents passion.
+It is quite normal for children to follow their parents', and grandparents', passion.
 Be it caving, climbing, canoeing, cooking or indeed scuba diving.
-If the family then also works in scuba diving, any offspring will certainly be taught to swim as soon as it is possible, because part of their life will be around water.
+If the family also works in scuba diving, any offspring will certainly be taught to swim as soon as it is possible, because part of their life will be around water.
 It is highly likely they will also learn to scuba dive at a young age.

 The mainstream media has reported that the children “were given permission to use the pool along with a scuba tank.
 The adults told detectives they walked away from the pool area into the garage to look at another piece of equipment, leaving the children unattended for a short amount of time.”

 When one of the adults returned to the pool, the children were found at the bottom of the pool with the cylinder.
 It is possible they may have been underwater for at least 10 minutes.

 The children were pulled from the water and CPR performed before emergency responders arrived.
 The children were transported in critical condition to a hospital.
 Despite every attempt to revive them, both children died on Tuesday 27 April.

 While their death brings us despair, it brings others life.
 That we know of, they saved seven people’s lives.
 The Dudas Family